joe7575/termlib/README.md

 - The "ESC" button cancels the editing mode, so that no characters are sent to the controller.
 - The terminal output can be forced with a '\n' or '\r'.
 The output of a string like "Hello world" is not yet displayed, so output either "Hello world\n" or "\rHello world".
 - The terminal can also be used to connect directly to Techage blocks with command interface.
+- Using the escape sequence `\27\4\<command>\n`, the given command is executed like commands entered in the terminal.
+This makes it possible, for example, to program the function keys.

 ### TechAge/TechPack Lua Controller Example